l-vo/photos-picker/README.md

 ### Filters:
 * `ResizeFilter`: resize the photos with the width and height passed as filter arguments.
 The final photos sizes are computed for avoiding distortion.
+* `RotateFilter`: rotate the photos according to EXIF data.
+Setting the expand argument to `True` allows to expands the output image to make it large enough to hold the entire rotated image.

 ### Uploaders:
 Note that uploaders don't append new photos.
 Either the directory must be empty or the uploader clear it before copying files.